Profile Information

 External link

-He teaches land use planning for undergraduate students, urban planning theory for graduate students and planning studios for both undergraduate and graduate students.
+He teaches land use planning and district planning/design for undergraduate students, advanced urban planning and global planning for graduate students, and urban planning/design studios for both undergraduate and graduate students.

 Awards